asu-trans-ai-lab/grid2demand/README.md

 1.  **Calculate zone-to-zone accessibility matrix by centroid-to-centroid straight-line distance**

 Users need to input the latitude value of the area of interest.
-The degree of 30 is selected as the default.
+A latitude of 30 degrees is selected as the default.
 On the other hand, users can customize the accessibility matrix by setting the external folder of file *accessibility.csv*.

 \~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~